jvaughan504-glitch/WIFIRover/docs/communication_protocol.md

 3. **Vehicle Manager (Arduino Nano)** – Drives the steering servos, electronic speed controller (ESC), horn, and lighting system based on commands received from the Wi-Fi hub.
-4. **Sensor Manager (Arduino Nano)** – Streams distance, temperature, and humidity readings to the Wi-Fi hub, which are then sent to the controller.
+4. **Sensor Manager (Arduino Nano)** – Streams ultrasonic distance readings and wheel speed/distance telemetry to the Wi-Fi hub, which then relays the data to the controller.

 ```
 [Controller ESP32] ⇄ Wi-Fi UDP ⇄ [Robot ESP32] ⇄ UART1 ⇄ [Sensor Nano]